 LeBron Vs. Kawhi I

-The Lakers and Clippers square off in their first meeting on opening night and it didn’t disappoint as Kawhi Leonard and the new-look Clippers subdued LeBron James and the similarly new-look Lakers 112-102.
+The LA Lakers and LA Clippers square off in their first meeting on opening night and it didn’t disappoint as Kawhi Leonard and the new-look Clippers subdued LeBron James and the similarly new-look Lakers 112-102.
 While new Laker Anthony Davis scored a team-high 30 points and James added 28 points, eight rebounds and nine assists, Paul George scored a game-high 31 points while Leonard added 27 in the convincing win.
 Message delivered.

 In the Eastern Conference, Atlanta Hawks young point guard Trae Young went off to win Player of the Week honors while Minnesota Timberwolves center Karl Anthony Towns displayed a new three-point shot that won him the award out west.